UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 2. Any live cell with two or three live neighbors lives on to the next generation.
 3. Any live cell with more than three live neighbors dies, as if by overpopulation.

-The code has two bugs, one related to the improper management of the program state, which you will fix.
+The code has a bug related to the improper management of the program state, which you will fix.
 Refactor the code so that the `step` function is a pure function.